bl2i4n/playgroundJS-practice/README.md

 # playgroundJS-practice

-Going through the playground.js documentation and practicing for the Ludum Dare 37
+Going through the playground.js documentation and practicing usage for the Ludum Dare 37